franticnerd/academic-kickstart/content/research/projects.md

 ### Research interests

-Our research goal is to enable machines to turn massive data into knowledge in a label-efficient and robust way.
-Revolving around this goal, we study the following topics in data mining and machine learning:
+We aim to enable machines to acquire knowledge from massive data in a label-efficient and robust way, as well as use the acquired knowledge for task support and decision making.
+Revolving around this goal, we study the following
+topics:
   - Low-resource text mining
   - Learning with less labeled data
   - Probabilistic modeling and uncertainty quantification